apache/lucene-solr/dev-tools/SolrNightBenchmarks/README.md

 ## Known Limitations
      * The current design of this framework does not allow two instances of this system running on a single machine TOGETHER.
 For now, please do not run two instances of this system running on the same machine at the same time (one might kill the other).

+## Important Note
+     * In the event of a resource contention (CPU and RAM), due to hosting this system on a weak machine, the metrics reported will fluctuate and will NOT be reliable.
+Please consider hosting this system on a strong machine (free from noise by other processes running on it).